openyurtio/openyurt.io/docs/installation/yurtadm-init-join.md

 ## 2.Process

 ### 2.1 Compile Yurtadm
 When initializing the cluster, you need to obtain the Yurtadm executable first.
-To quickly build and install yurtadm, you can execute the following command to complete the installation if the build system has golang 1.13+ and bash installed:
+To quickly build and install yurtadm, you can execute the following command to complete the installation if the build system has golang at least 1.13 up to 1.17 and bash installed:

 ```sh
 $ git clone https://github.com/openyurtio/openyurt.git